chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.2 Command Pattern

-> Command Pattern：Encapsulating a request as an object allows us to parameterize customers with different requests; Command mode is an object behavior mode, which is alias' Action 'mode or' Transaction 'mode.
+> Command Pattern: Encapsulating a request as an object allows us to parameterize customers with different requests; Command mode is an object behavior mode, which is alias' Action 'mode or' Transaction 'mode.

 The command mode consists of three roles: